Ronnie Lott: Player profile

-In his 14 NFL seasons, Lott recorded 8.5 sacks and 63 interceptions, which he returned for 730 yards and five touchdowns.
-He recovered 17 fumbles, returned them for 43 yards, and gained 113 yards on kickoff returns.
-Lott also played in 20 postseason games, recording nine interceptions, 89 tackles, one forced fumble, one fumble recovery, and two touchdowns.
+During his 14 NFL seasons, Lott recorded 8.5 sacks and 63 interceptions, which he returned for 730 yards and five touchdowns.
+Lott recovered 17 fumbles, returned them for 43 yards, and gained 113 yards on kickoff returns.
+Lott also played in 20 postseason games, recording nine interceptions, 89 tackles, a forced fumble, a fumble recovery, and two touchdowns.
 He was named All-Pro eight times, All-NFC six times, and All-AFC once.
 Lott had an uncanny awareness of how a play was developing, which allowed him to break up passes and earn a reputation as one of the hardest and most efficient open-field tacklers in the history of the league.